 Arbitration

-Kelly has arbitration experience in New Zealand, Hong Kong, India and China.
-He has been appointed as arbitrator on domestic and international disputes, and as an expert for the purposes of expert determination.
+Kelly has construction arbitration experience in New Zealand, Hong Kong, India and China.
+He has been appointed as sole arbitrator on domestic and international disputes, and as an expert for the purposes of expert determination.

 Kelly was awarded the Sir Ronald Davison Prize for excellence in award writing in the 2022 AMINZ Fellowship examination.